About me

 My full name is Christopher Nicholas Rault, but I generally only get called Christopher when I'm in trouble.
 Good ol Chris will do fine.
 I live off grid in the Garden Route of South Africa.

-I am South African born, but have lived in London, Argentina, Brazil and visited the US, Malaysia, Paraguay, Sweden, Scotland and Zimbabwe.
+I am South African born, but have lived in England, Argentina, Brazil and visited the US, Malaysia, Paraguay, Sweden, Scotland and Zimbabwe.

 Outside of work I’m interested in permaculture / sustainable food farming, free energy systems, primitive technology and working on my various side-projects.